w3c/wai-tutorials/source/forms/labels.html.erb.md

 ### … using the `<button>` element
 {:.ap}

-Using the `<button>` element gives more flexibility as the label is set inside the element which can include markup to be more specific.
+Using the `<button>` element gives more flexibility as the label is set inside the element which can include markup, providing the possibility for more advanced accessibility hints.

 {::nomarkdown}
 <%= code_start('', 'HTML') %>